llaske/sugarizer-server/README.md

 Run following command in `terminal`.

->npm install
+    npm install

->npm test
+    npm test

 ## Running the server

 Run following command in `terminal`.

->$ node sugarizer.js
+    node sugarizer.js

 Then navigate to `http://localhost:8080`

 ## License

-This project is licensed under `MIT` License.
+This project is licensed under `Apache` License.
 See LICENSE for full license text.